awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-host.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceType`  <a name="cfn-ec2-host-instancetype"></a>
-Specifies the instance type for which to configure your Dedicated Hosts\.
-When you specify the instance type, that is the only instance type that you can launch onto that host\.
+Specifies the instance type to be supported by the Dedicated Hosts\.
+If you specify an instance type, the Dedicated Hosts support instances of the specified instance type only\.
+If you want the Dedicated Hosts to support multiple instance types in a specific instance family, omit this parameter and specify **InstanceFamily** instead\.
+You cannot specify **InstanceType** and **InstanceFamily** in the same request\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)